kvql/bunsceal/README.md

 ## Roadmap

-- migrate to Json schema
+### Completed

+- ✅ Migrate to JSON Schema (Draft 2020-12) for validation
+- ✅ Comprehensive test coverage for business logic validation (100%)
+- ✅ Schema validation with santhosh-tekuri/jsonschema/v6
+- ✅ Format-agnostic validation (supports YAML and JSON)

+### In Progress

+- Refactor file loading functions to accept configurable paths for better testability

+### Planned

-- change terminology from security environment to hierarchy levels – Allow terminology to be defined the Yaml with updated Json schema
+- change terminology from security environment to hierarchy levels
+- Allow terminology to be defined in the YAML with updated JSON schema
 - Allow sensitivity and criticality levels to be defined in yaml
+- evaluate metadata extension model for sen, crit, etc.
+- Make business logic configurable, implement rules in go, default status for some on/some off, override in config file
 - colour config in yaml (with default values)
 - refactor rendering code to not hard code the diagrams
-- web api to allow for quering the taxononmy
+- web api to allow for querying the taxonomy
 - web api to allow for image generation
 - MCP server for LLM queries to web API